Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 ![](/_images/_atc/_atc_assembly/atc_assembly_finalcheck-colletbit.JPG)

-1. Slide the assembled tools onto the rack, with the end mills facing down.
+1. Slide the assembled tools onto the rack, the bits should be facing down.

 1. To keep track of what tools you have on your rack, we suggest writing them down in a list, on a piece of paper.
-This is especially helpful if the AltMill is in a different room than the computer you use for CAM software.
 For example:

 `Tool 1: 1/4" Flat End Mill`